otto-de/api-guidelines/guidelines/020_guidelines/030_http/2010_must-use-http-methods-correctly.md

 In addition, size limits on query parameters and headers are not reliable and depend on clients, gateways, server, and actual settings.
 Thus, switching to headers does not solve the original problem.
 :::

-`Note:`{ label } `GET with body` is used to transport extensive query parameters, if [simple query parameters](#link) cannot any longer be used to encode the query filters.
-As a consequence, it is best practice to transport the query filters in the body.
 |||

 ||| accordion PUT